Monday, September 17, 2018

 Matthew Pinsker (moderator), Dickinson College

-This event is sponsored by the Clarke Forum for Contemporary Issues and the Department of History.
+This event is sponsored by the Clarke Forum for Contemporary Issues and the House Divided Project and co-sponsored by the Departments of History and American Studies and the Program in Policy Studies.

 Biographies (provided by the speakers)